Zero-Flow Encoders: Experiments

 For a fair comparison, we use \emph{the same encoder architecture} (3 CNN layers and an MLP projection head) for both methods.
 Details of these experiments are in Section \ref{sec.imp.rep.learning}.

-In these experiments, we aim to trick SimCLR into learning meaningless, random watermark information added to each sample.
-For Fashion and Digit MNIST datasets, we assign each image a random color.
-For CIFAR-10, we add a small, random 10x10 patch to the top-left corner of each sample.
-This way, contrastive loss will take the shortcut, learning the watermark as the latent representation while ignoring the meaningful, harder-to-learn semantic information.
+First, we evaluate the performance on Fashion-MNIST \citep{xiao2017fashion} and CIFAR-10 \citep{krizhevsky2009learning} datasets with artificial shortcuts.
+We construct artificial shortcuts by adding meaningless instance-specific watermark information.
+For Fashion-MNIST, we assign each image a random color.
+For CIFAR-10, we add a small random $10 \times 10$ patch to the top-left corner of each image.
+These shortcuts provide an easy cue for contrastive learning, allowing SimCLR to distinguish positive pairs from negatives without learning semantic image features.

-We have seen in Figure \ref{fig:loss.shortcuts} that SimCLR indeed suffers from the shortcut issue.
-However, in the same figure, we can see that, under the same conditional independence assumption, the zero-flow encoder does not suffer from this issue.
-Inspecting the learned representation on Fashion MNIST in Figure \ref{fig:encoded.rep}, we can see that when the color is added, the encoder still learns information about the shapes of clothes.
-In other words, the representation learning does not become lazy by relying too heavily on the watermark (color) across images.
+As shown in Figure~\ref{fig:loss.shortcuts}, SimCLR suffers from this shortcut issue: once the watermark is introduced, its loss rapidly saturates.
+In contrast, the zero-flow loss remains stable before and after introducing the watermark.
+Figure~\ref{fig:encoded.rep} shows that, on Fashion-MNIST, the zero-flow encoder continues to encode clothing shapes even when color shortcuts are present.
+This suggests that the shortcuts do not dominate the learned representation.

+Now we move on to larger scale datasets (STL-10 \citep{coates2011analysis}, TinyImageNet \citep{le2015tiny}, ImageNet-1K \citep{russakovsky2015imagenet}) and evaluate the learned representations using downstream applications.
+Similar to CIFAR10 dataset, we preprocess the datasets by adding a random patch to the top left corner of the images, covering 1/9 area of the image, as the shortcut.
+We consider two applications: linear probing and image reconstruction.

-Finally, we present the linear classification accuracy (linear probe) on the test set in Table \ref{tab:comparison_cifar}.
-We also add the Masked Autoencoder (MAE) with a Vision Transformer \cite{dosovitskiy2020image}, which serves as the state-of-the-art baseline.
-The results show that the performance of all methods declines after the watermark is introduced.
-Note that we train the linear probes on the original, non-watermarked CIFAR-10 data, since the patches already cover a significant portion of the image.
-For SimCLR, adding watermarks significantly reduces performance by up to 17.44 percent.
-However, the proposed method performs most robustly, with reductions in test accuracy of only a few percentage points.
+We report linear probing accuracy on the test set in Table~\ref{tab:comparison_cifar}, together with reconstruction MSE.
+We also include the change of performance comparing to the same task on a clean, original dataset.
+We include a Masked Autoencoder (MAE) with a Vision Transformer backbone \citep{dosovitskiy2020image,he2022masked} as an additional strong baseline.
+We can see that the performance degradation of SimCLR is substantial, indicating that the learned representation is dominated by the shortcut.
+In contrast, our method and MAE are more robust, showing much smaller changes in accuracies and reconstruction errors.

+Figure~\ref{fig:recon} provides visual reconstruction examples on unseen watermarked images.
+Both encoders capture the watermark in the top-left corner, indicating that the shortcut information is encoded.
+However, SimCLR only reconstructs the watermark and fails to preserve meaningful visual structures of the original image.
+In contrast, our representation retains richer semantic information beyond the shortcut, consistent with the observation in Figure~\ref{fig:encoded.rep}.